 Use Diatomaceous Earth for Ants, Roaches, and Weevils

 To rid your home of these creepy crawlies: First, make sure that the areas you want to treat are dry and clean.
-Using Dr. Killigan’s Insect Buster®, spread a thin coat of diatomaceous earth on surfaces and in crevices where you’ve seen insect activity.
+Using Dr. Killigan’s Insect Buster®, spread a thin coat of Dust to Dust on surfaces and in crevices where you’ve seen insect activity.
 Focus on areas that are dark and where these pests can find crumbs, like the backsides of stoves, refrigerators, and other appliances.
 Hit their entry points, including cracks, gaps, and outlets around wiring.
 Treat any wall voids—cracks or holes leading in the walls.
 Repeat, relax, and throw a party.

 Use Dr. Killigan’s Pantry Moth Traps for Moths